 Ceremony and got the first library card.
 The building itself has the shape of the polyhedron, rhombicuboctahedron, which height is 73.6 meters (23 floors) and weight is 115 000 tons (excluding the weight of the books); people compare it with the shape of a diamond.
 The construction area is 19.5 thousand sq. meters, total building area is 113.7 thousand sq. meters, including the book depository of 54.9 thousand sq. meters; the building construction volume is 420.6 thousand cubic meters, including depository of 200.6 thousand cubic meters.

 The creative design of the building makes the image of the National Library unique.
 The main entrance is built in the form of pages in an opened book where different images, related to World and Slavic Literature, are depicted.
 In front of the facade a monument to the first book printer in Belarus, Francysk Skaryna, can be found.
-The Library is one of the largest in the world, not only due to its size but also due to the number of books it has.

 There are 20 reading rooms and book depositories located on 23 floors, which are maintained by 1500 computers.
 There are 14 million copies of books which belong to the Library.
 There also can be found some truly rare editions (around 70 thousand), old printed books, manuscripts dated from XIV and XV centuries.
 Periodicals amount around 3 million of magazines, newspapers, published throughout the last century.
 The Library stock has around 1.5 million of foreign publications and more than 122 thousand documents in a soft copy.
 More than 3 000 of readers may make use of the Library every day.